 - Consulted internally with legal, HR, sourcing and sustainability teams to ensure all relevant policies and procedures are covered in the statement

 - Updated the statement to ensure details of our organisation are correct

-•Included plans for 2022 and 2023 to revise our responsible sourcing and human rights approach and bolster our activities to tackled forced and child labour.
+Included the steps we are taking to improve our responsible sourcing and human rights approach and bolster our activities to tackle forced and child labour.

-Key differences between the 2021 and 2022 statements
+Key differences between the 2022 and 2023 statements

-•Updated organisational and governance details
+- Updated organisational and governance details

-The Wine Society is committed to complying with the Modern Slavery Act 2015.
+TWS is committed to complying with the Modern Slavery Act 2015.
 This statement highlights the steps we are taking to prevent modern slavery and human trafficking within our business and our supply chains.
 This statement and the related processes are reviewed annually.

 Modern slavery is a crime and a violation of fundamental human rights.
 It takes various forms, such as slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common the deprivation of a person’s liberty by another in order to exploit them for personal or commercial gain.

-The Society, entirely owned by its members, is overseen by a board of up to 13 members known as 'the Committee'.
-The Wine Society's Executive Team, which reports to the Committee, is responsible for TWS’s strategic approach to identifying and tackling forced and child labour and for ensuring that appropriate measures are in place within TWS’s operations, business and supply chains.
+TWS, entirely owned by its members, is overseen by a board of up to 13 members known as 'the Committee'.
+The Executive Team, which reports to the Committee, is responsible for TWS’s strategic approach to identifying and tackling forced and child labour and for ensuring that appropriate measures are in place within TWS’s operations, business and supply chains.
 Our Senior Leadership Team take operational decisions and lead the implementation of our agreed goals and strategy.
 Our over 250 staff members are supported by the Head of HR and the HR team.

-As of 2022, we have a newly appointed Director of Sustainability & Social Impact who will lead our approach to human rights including tackling forced and child labour.
-Our Director is overseeing a review of existing policies and procedures and the implementation of a formal Responsible Sourcing and human rights approach throughout 2022/23 with support from an external sustainability consultancy.
+The role of Director of Sustainability & Social Impact – created in 2022 - leads our approach to human rights including tackling forced and child labour.
+Our Director has been overseeing a review of existing policies and procedures and the implementation of a formal Responsible Sourcing and human rights approach throughout 2022/23 with support from an external sustainability consultancy.